Pooja-Agrahari340/KHU202418App/README.md

 .
 Use feature analysis:The process typically involves preprocessing and exploring the dataset, which may include features such as transaction amount, location, time, and previous transaction history

 Evaluate the model's performance: After splitting the dataset into training and testing sets, various machine learning algorithms such as logistic regression, decision trees, random forests,XGBoost.

+Optimize the model: Achieve accuracy greatr than 75% through hypermeter tuning and model validation.

+# Dataset
+.
+The dataset used in this project is highly imbalanced

+.The dataset contains features related to transaction time, amount,and various anonymized features.

+.Class: The target variable, where 1 indicates a fraudulent transaction and 0 indicates a legitimate transaction.

+# Prerequisites